First-principles measurement of ion and electron energization in collisionless accretion flow: Results

-The evolution of particle energy distributions, $f(\gamma,t) \equiv \rmd N(\gamma)/\rmd \gamma$ during the turbulent stage (from the moment RR is switched off and until the end of the run) is shown in Fig.~\ref{fig:figure2}(a--b).
-Ions, as can be seen in panel~(a), significantly heat up, and tend to form a nonthermal power-law tail, which is hard to quantify as it spans less than a decade.
-Electrons (panel~(b)) are efficiently accelerated by the MRI turbulence and develop a prominent power-law spectrum.
+The evolution of particle energy distributions, $f(\gamma,t) \equiv \rmd N(\gamma)/\rmd \gamma$, during the turbulent stage (from the moment RR is switched off and until the end of the run) is shown in Fig.~\ref{fig:figure2}(a--b).
+Ions, as can be seen in panel~(a), significantly heat up, and tend to form a nonthermal power-law tail spanning less than a decade in energy.
+Electrons (panel~(b)) are efficiently accelerated by MRI turbulence and develop a prominent power-law spectrum.
 The electron nonthermal slopes are consistent with previous pair-plasma works \citep{Bacchini_2022,bacchini_2024}, at later stages of the simulation, showing an $f(\gamma)\propto\gamma^{-3}$ scaling (depicted with the dotted line in Fig.~\ref{fig:figure2}(b)) at the end of the run.
 Both ions and electrons can be accelerated to the point where their Larmor radius becomes comparable to the box size.
-This leads to the appearance of a high-energy pile-up at the tail of the distribution functions, as observed in other turbulence simulations \citep[e.g.,][]{Zhdankin_2018}, due to the continuous accumulation of energy in the simulation box of finite size.
+This leads to the appearance of a high-energy pile-up at the tail of the distribution functions, as observed in other turbulence simulations \citep[e.g.,][]{Zhdankin_2018}, due to the continuous accumulation of energy in our finite-size simulation box.